Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 This is the queen of French trains and you should make it a point to take it at least once.

 You do need to reserve your seat and buy your TGV ticket ahead of time – the earlier you buy, the cheaper the ticket.
-You can buy a ticket in either first or second class and if you book early and online, the price difference might be negligible on some trips, so treat yourself...
+You can buy a ticket in either first or second class and if you book early and online, the price difference between the two classes might be negligible on some trips, so treat yourself...

 The major failing of this rail network – and of much French transportation – is that most roads lead to or through Paris.
-So if you want to travel from, say, Lyon in the center to Bordeaux in the west, you cannot do it directly and will usually have to go through Paris.
+So if you want to travel from, say, Lyon in the southeast to Bordeaux in the southwest, you cannot do it directly and will usually have to go north to Paris, change stations, and head back down again.

-While the TGV train has a cafeteria car, I prefer to buy my lunch in town or at the station before boarding – the food is better and usually cheaper.
+While the TGV train has a cafeteria car, I prefer to buy my lunch in town or at the station before boarding – the food is better and definitely cheaper.

 Perhaps the one thing I dislike about TGV trains is that seats can face either forward or backward.
 Sometimes you can choose, but often you cannot.
-So if you suffer from motion sickness as I do and happen to be assigned a backward seat, you might end up spending your entire trip standing up in the restaurant car...
-Trains that are double-deckers make this even worse if you're upstairs, because of the ultra-smooth suspension.
+So if you suffer from motion sickness (as I do) and happen to be assigned a back-facing seat, you might end up spending your entire trip standing up in the restaurant car.
+Trains that are double-deckers make this even worse if you're upstairs, because of the ultra-bouncy suspension, but you can usually choose your floor and seat, if not your direction.

 Check schedules and book your TGV here

-TGV train in Paris train stationTypical TGVs, here in the Gare de l'Est in Paris - Source
+TGV train in Paris train stationTypical TGVs, here in the Gare de l'Est in Paris - Ermell, CC BY-SA 4.0, via Wikimedia Commons

 Intercity trains